canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 When a connector is first submitted to the Kafka Connect cluster, the workers rebalance work across the current connectors in the cluster.
 The workers can be configured to run in standalone or distributed mode, which utilize Apache Kafka topics to sync tasks across workers.

-The **Charmed Kafka Connect Operator** delivers automated operations management from day 0 to day 2 on *Kafka Connect*, which hugely simplifies the deployment and adminisitrative tasks on Kafka Connect clusters
+The Kafka Connect charm delivers automated operations management from day 0 to day 2 on *Kafka Connect*, which hugely simplifies the deployment and adminisitrative tasks on Kafka Connect clusters.

 This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as: